Barbacks – Backbones of the Bar Industry

 A bar backer has interaction with customers as he / she will be on the floor whereas the bartender will not.
 This allows them to relay key information to security as well as to the bartenders or manager.
 They could, for example, witness a customer drinking out of an outside bottle and have to tell security.
 They may see a huge lineup forming outside the bar and need to make the bartenders aware that the onslaught is coming.
 Or they may see someone who they know are underage and need to tell security.

 Bar backs can make some serious cash if they work at a busy club or bar.
-Not as much as the bartenders, but a lot more than any of the non-tipping positions like cooks and security.
+A bar back’s salary is not going to be as much as the bartenders, but it will work out to a lot more than any of the non-tipping positions like cooks and security.
 Take, for example, a busy bar that has four bartenders working.
 Each of the bartenders will tip out the bar back at the end of the shift.
 The tip out to the barbacks can be anywhere from 1-2% of sales or between 5-20% of tips.
 If a busy bartender makes $200-300 in tips for the night – on $1500 in sales, the tip out will be anywhere from $10 to $60.
 Now multiply that by four bartenders and you’re looking at an average of about $100.

 Now that you know how much a bar runner can make, check out how much bartenders make.